patkilleen/fed_learn_yield_prediction_2025/README.md

 ## Crop Yield Prediction Using Federated Learning

-This is the official documentation of the code repository of the paper: Patrick Killeen, Iluju Kiringa, and Tet Yeap "UAV Imagery-Based Yield Prediction Using Federated Learning and Model Sharing for Smart Farming Applications".
+This is the official documentation of the code repository of the paper: Patrick Killeen, Iluju Kiringa, and Tet Yeap "UAV Imagery-Based Yield Prediction Using Distributed Machine Learning via Model Sharing  for Smart Farming Applications".

 ## Requirements